krishna-waidande/krishna-waidande.github.io/system_statistic.md

 Row 2 :

-Total no of tasks : 301.
+Total no of tasks : Total 301 task are three they might be the system level or the user level.

 Running: this represents the number of tasks in a runnable state.